rogerhu/compsci_guides/Most-Stones-Removed.md

 2. M-atch

+> **Match** what this problem looks like to known categories of problems, e.g. Linked List or Dynamic Programming, and strategies or patterns in those categories.

     For graph problems, some things we want to consider are:

     - We can possible use BFS to traverse the stones graph, but it will lead to a difficult solution.
         - We can use DFS to traverse the graph and use it to count the number of connected components.
     - We can use a map to store the edges in the graph to lookup rows by index to reduce average runtime complexity.
     - We can use union find to count the number of islands by adding each stone to union-find set, and counting number of sets.

 3. P-lan

+> **Plan** the solution with appropriate visualizations and pseudocode.

     We can first create an empty disjoint set, add each stone in a loop, and at each iteration compute the number of sets.
 At the end, # of stones - # of sets.

     `1) Create a disjoint set.
 2) For each stone